Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/move-project-collection.md

 After you configure administrators for the moved collection, either you or those administrators must add users and groups to the projects in that collection.
 Depending on your deployment, you might also need to configure permissions for those users in SharePoint Products and Reporting Services.

-### To add users to team projects
+### To add users to projects

--   For information about this task, see [Add users to team projects](/vsts/security/add-users-team-project).
+-   For information about this task, see [Add users to projects](/vsts/security/add-users-team-project).

-### To add resources to moved team projects
+### To add resources to moved projects

--   For more information about this task, see [Configure resources to support team projects](config-tfs-resources.md).
+-   For more information about this task, see [Configure resources to support projects](config-tfs-resources.md).

 <a name="q-and-a"></a>
 ## Q & A